calumdavey/calumdavey.oldsite/_posts/2018-10-10-The Library.md

 In a [recent post](http://calnewport.com/blog/2018/10/09/the-average-user-checks-email-5-6-hours-per-weekday-this-is-not-good/), Cal Newport — blogger and ‘deep work’ enthusiast — quotes from a survey from Adobe that the average worker checks email for 5.6 hours a day.

-As he says, while email has removed some inefficiencies in the flow of information, it has clearly created other inefficiencies, inefficient use of _time_.
+As he says, while email has removed some inefficiencies in the flow of information, it has clearly created other inefficiencies, especially the use of _time_.

 Others, such as in the tech industry, see the shortcomings of email the other way around, that it is too slow and doesn’t do a good job of replicating the busy flow of information around a dynamic office space.
 This has led to [businesses using Slack or other messaging software instead of email](https://tech.co/slack-replacing-email-workplace-2018-08), and adopting a cursory email etiquette — message snippets pecked-out on smartphones between meetings.